One scary statistic is that 70% of change initiatives fail. An overwhelming proportion of new product launches fail. Most new businesses fail.

 So, stop bringing more failure into your organization, and instead bring the tools into your organization that will help you achieve more success!

-To help everyone accelerate their learning and to achieve better success in their disruptive innovation efforts, I will be creating and licensing a Disruptive Innovation Toolkit™ to innovation consultants and practitioners around the world.
+To help everyone accelerate their learning and to achieve better success in their human-centered innovation efforts, I will be creating and licensing a Human-Centered Innovation Toolkit™ to innovation consultants and practitioners around the world.
 I have been sharing early elements with my clients and I’m proud to be able to give you all a valuable taste of the kinds of tools that will be in this toolkit when it launches later this year by providing advance access to the first free download – The Experiment Canvas™.
 Designed to be used iteratively, and to quickly capture in a visual, collaborative way (in similar fashion the Change Planning Toolkit™).